liemwellys/reusable-filter-form-array/README.md

 ></app-reusable-filter>
 ```

-- optional: Bind a table name to retrieve preset mock data since the current project has no API provider.
-In this case the available mock table name is `member`.
-The function for data retrieval from API provider has already set-up in reusable-filter.service.ts and need to be configured based on project setup.
+- **Optional:** Bind a table name to retrieve preset mock data.
+Since the current project does not have an API provider, the mock table name is set to `member` and implementing mock data retrieval using [`_filterAutoCompleteOptionsMockAPI`](src/app/reusable-filter/reusable-filter.component.ts#L231).
+The function for data retrieval from the API provider has already been set up in [`_filterAutoCompleteOptionsAPI`](src/app/reusable-filter/reusable-filter.component.ts#L211) and needs to be configured based on your project setup.

 ```html
 <app-reusable-filter ... [table]="'member'"></app-reusable-filter>